The sportive home of top science

 The University of Jyväskylä is known not only as a leading higher education provider in sports science and education but also for excellence in other sciences.
 The story of the university began with the first ever Finnish-language teacher training seminar, established by Uno Cygnaeus in 1863.

 INFORMATION ON CORONA VIRUS (COVID-19)

 The safety of our clients, partners and the whole society is the most important thing for University Properties of Finland Ltd (SYK).
 For this reason we strictly follow the authorities’ regulations in all our actions.
 The premises that SYK offers are at normal use.
-Our maintenance systems are working in a normal capacity at the moment.
+Our maintenance systems are working in a capacity that is agreed together with our clients at the moment.

 We co-operate closely in this exceptional situation with all our universities and other customers.
 What comes to this exceptional situation, we courage you all to follow the authorities information in the pages of the Finnish institute for health and welfare through this link.
 As well as information on the pages of your local university through this link.

 We will inform possible changes in these pages.
 Is you wish to have more information from SYK on this matter, we encourage you to contact us on firstname.lastname@example.org

 The main campus, Seminaarinmäki, is the oldest campus of the university.
 Often hailed as the most beautiful campus in Finland, it is known for its architectural design by Alvar Aalto.
 Seminaarinmäki is a famous example of how old building stock can be harmoniously complemented with modern infill construction.
 The campus is listed by the National Board of Antiquities as nationally significant built heritage.

 The Faculty of Information Technology located on Mattilanniemi campus is the largest and oldest of its kind in Finland.
 The teaching of information technology started in Jyväskylä in 1967.